-If you file a joint return and you complete and attach Form 8888, you are allowing your spouse to receive the refund on your behalf.
-This cannot be changed later.
+If you file a joint return and you complete and attach Form 8888, you are appointing your spouse as an agent to receive the refund.
+This appointment cannot be changed later.

-Some financial institutions will not allow a joint refund to be deposited to an individual CAUTION account.
+Some financial institutions will not allow a joint refund to be deposited into an individual CAUTION account.
 If the direct deposit is rejected, a check will be sent instead.
 The IRS is not responsible if a financial institution rejects a direct deposit.